KxSystems/docs/docs/cloud/azure/architecture.md

 bit slower ingestion.
 The insert function takes care of the indexing, i.e. during an update it also updates the hash table.

-Performance of the CPU and memory in the chosen Azure VM instance will have some impact on the overall sustainable rates of ingest and queryable rate of this realtime kdb+ function.
+Performance of the CPU and memory in the chosen Azure VM instance impacts on the overall sustainable rates of ingest and queryable rate of this realtime kdb+ function.

 ### Historical database